jamesbowman/openexrpython/intro.rst

       >>> print red.getpixel((0, 0))
       0.0612182617188

 * `Numeric or NumPy <http://numpy.scipy.org/>`_.
 It's just math, so you will have to write your own imaging operations.
 Supports UINT and FLOAT formats.
+Supports 2D arrays.

    .. doctest::
       :options: -ELLIPSIS, +NORMALIZE_WHITESPACE